RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `animate` or `instant`
     - Default is `animate`
 * `itemHorizontalAlignment` - type: STRING
-    - Sets `staticImage` / `imageType` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".
+    - Sets `staticImage` / `imageType` and `text` alignment relative to the carousel on the X axis.
+    - This property applies when type is `vertical` or `vertical_wheel`
     - Valid values are `left`, `center` or `right`
     - Default is `center`
 * `itemVerticalAlignment` - type: STRING
-    - Sets `staticImage` / `imageType` and `text` alignment relative to the carousel on the Y axis, which applies when `type` is "horizontal", "horizontal_wheel" or "vertical_wheel".
+    - Sets `staticImage` / `imageType` and `text` alignment relative to the carousel on the Y axis.
+Make sure to set this to `center` if you've enabled `itemAxisHorizontal`
+    - This property applies when `type` is `horizontal`, `horizontal_wheel` or `vertical_wheel`
     - Valid values are `top`, `center` or `bottom`
     - Default is `center`
 * `wheelHorizontalAlignment` - type: STRING
-    - Sets the alignment of the actual carousel inside the overall element area.
-This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
+    - Sets the horizontal alignment of the actual carousel inside the overall element area.
+Note that the positioning is calculated before `itemAxisHorizontal` is applied.
+    - This property applies when `type` is `vertical_wheel`
     - Valid values are `left`, `center` or `right`
+    - Default is `center`
+* `wheelVerticalAlignment` - type: STRING
+    - Sets the vertical alignment of the actual carousel inside the overall element area.
+Note that the positioning is calculated before `itemAxisHorizontal` is applied.
+    - This property applies when `type` is `horizontal_wheel`
+    - Valid values are `top`, `center` or `bottom`
     - Default is `center`
 * `horizontalOffset` - type: FLOAT
     - Offsets the carousel horizontally inside its designated area, as defined by the `size` property.
 The value of this property is relative to the width of the carousel (with `1` being equivalent to its entire width).
 This property can for example be used to add a margin if using `itemHorizontalAlignment` or to offset the selected item of horizontal carousels to a non-centered position.